MENU

 what to bring

-• 200V, B, BF, and B3 type outlets are available.
-Appliances can be used if they are 200V compatible; appliances that are only 100V compatible require a transformer.
-Hotels in India have few electrical outlets, and even if there are multiple outlets, they may be broken; we recommend that you bring a power strip so that you can effectively use one outlet.
+Appliances can be used if they are 200 V compatible; appliances that are only 100 V compatible require a transformer.
+Hotels in India have few electrical outlets, and even if there are multiple outlets, they are sometimes broken.

 • Travel insurance: Always purchase travel insurance before traveling abroad.
 Credit card insurance policies are revised from time to time.
 Please check the contents and consider purchasing separate insurance.